oneforawe/config-repo/config/bash/notes/notes.md

 * [bash manual options](https://www.gnu.org/software/bash/manual)
 * [reference manual](https://www.gnu.org/software/bash/manual/bash.html)

 ## Intro

+Bash is a powerful tool to interact with and control a computer.

 Maybe the best intro to bash would be a practical demonstration showing how to execute some task that's important to you right now.
 For example, copying files